adunns/adunns.github.io/_posts/2019-03-31-HTB-Curling.md

 I wanted to find a way to get a shell **without** killing the box or disrupting it for others who were currently working on it.
 It took a bit more research but I found a good method (**Note:** see the link to LiveOverFlow's video at the bottom for a *much* simpler way to get the shell):

-There's a built in PHP reverse shell called `weevely` that's actually conveniently built into Kali Linux (you can find instructions on [github](https://github.com/epinna/weevely3)).
+There's a PHP reverse shell called `weevely` that's actually conveniently built into Kali Linux (you can find instructions on [github](https://github.com/epinna/weevely3)).
 You generate a PHP file with a password and upload it somewhere to the server where the PHP code will be executed.
 I needed to find another location besides that damn `index.php` file.

 Luckily the Joomla administrator area has the ability to install extensions.
 I found a file explorer called [eXtplorer](https://extplorer.net/) which is a PHP based file manager.
 You can install this by downloading the zip and uploading it to `Extensions > Manage > Install`.